 Featured Local Job: Part-Time Receptionist/Optician

-Gwen Vinroe Coltz, O.D., LLC, in Clarion, currently has an opening for a PartoTime Receptionist/Optician.
+Gwen Vinroe Coltz, O.D., LLC, in Clarion, currently has an opening for a Part-time Receptionist/Optician.

 This position would work 3 Days per week, no evenings or weekends.